Thursday, August 29

 Annual Sanders County Fair begins

 PLAINS — The 2019 Sanders County Fair begins Thursday, Aug.
 29, and goes through Sunday, Sept.
 1. Exhibitions, carnival, amusement, and midway concessions will be available.
 For information visit: sanderscountyfair.com.
-Doors open at 10 a.m.
-No dogs allowed.
+Exhibition doors open at 10 a.m.
+No dogs are allowed in the fairway.

 Sunday, September 1